mooreryan/Popsicle/README.md

 - The bam file must be sorted.
 Make your index from this sorted file.
 - Opens charts in a new java window (make sure X11 forwarding is enabled if running through biohen)
-- The coverage is displayed not across the entire length of the reference sequence, but rather only where there is actually coverage
-- The coverage displayed is relative.
-It is actually the total coverage in each bin.
-The bin width is LengthRefSequence/100

 ##### Contact #####